Preview |

 Maier, Lisa, Sun, Yidan, Kronberg, Jaanika, Abner, Erik, Coley, Kayesha, Marenholz, Ingo |

-| Abstract: | BACKGROUND: Food allergies (FA) arise from a complex interplay between an individual's genetic predisposition and environmental factors and their prevalence is increasing.
-Genome-wide association studies (GWAS) to date have been hindered by small sample sizes and varying FA definitions.
-OBJECTIVE: Identify novel food allergy risk loci by conducting a GWAS meta-analysis in children and adults using a multi-phenotype approach to ensure the trade-off between sufficient sample size and valid FA definitions.
-METHODS: Analyses were conducted separately in children and adults based on the following FA phenotypes: self-report, doctors-diagnosis, food-specific sensitization, and doctors-diagnosis plus food-specific sensitization.
-GWAS from up to 16 cohorts of European ancestry including 229,426 adults and 14,234 children were meta-analyzed.
-Models were adjusted for sex, age, principal components, and if applicable, further study-specific confounders.
+| Abstract: | BACKGROUND: Food allergy (FA) arises from a complex interplay between an individual’s genetic predisposition and environmental factors, and its prevalence is increasing.
+Genome-wide association studies to date have been hindered by small sample sizes and varying FA definitions.
+OBJECTIVE: We sought to identify novel FA risk loci by conducting a genome-wide association study meta-analysis in children and adults by using a multiphenotype approach to ensure a good trade-off between sufficient sample size and valid FA definitions.
+METHODS: Analyses were conducted separately in children and adults on the basis of the following FA phenotypes: self-report, doctor diagnosis, food-specific sensitization, and doctor diagnosis plus food-specific sensitization.
+A meta-analysis was performed of genome-wide association studies from up to 16 cohorts of people of European ancestry including 229,426 adults and 14,234 children.
+Models were adjusted for sex, age, principal components, and, if applicable, further study-specific confounders.
 Sensitivity models were additionally adjusted for hay fever.
-Replication was conducted in additional external cohorts and a validation in oral food challenge-defined FA cases.
-RESULTS: 37 SNPs met suggestive significance (p-value < 1x10(-6)), with two reaching genome-wide significance: rs116936231 (FGL1) in adult doctors-diagnosed FA plus food-specific sensitization phenotype (stable after additional hay fever adjustment) and rs8022829 (AKAP6-NPAS3) which was significant only in the hay fever-adjusted model in adults.
+Replication was conducted in additional external cohorts and a validation in oral food challenge–defined FA cases.
+RESULTS: Thirty-seven single nucleotide polymorphisms met suggestive significance (P < 1 × 10−6), with two reaching genome-wide significance: rs116936231 (FGL1) in adult doctor-diagnosed FA plus food-specific sensitization phenotype (stable after additional hay fever adjustment) and rs8022829 (AKAP6-NPAS3), which was significant only in the hay fever–adjusted model in adults.
 However, neither variant was validated.
-Further, we identified three SNPs previously reported for FA and atopic diseases.
-CONCLUSION:: This study identified 37 SNPs suggestively associated with FA and demonstrated genetic differences across phenotypes.
-It highlights the need for a unified FA definition and sheds light on its shared genetic architecture with allergies. |
+Further, we identified 3 single nucleotide polymorphisms previously reported for FA and atopic disease.
+CONCLUSION: This study identified 37 single nucleotide polymorphisms suggestively associated with FA and demonstrated genetic differences across phenotypes.
+It highlights the need for a unified FA definition and sheds light on FA’s shared genetic architecture with allergies. |

 | Keywords: | Genome-Wide Association Study, Food Allergy, Meta-Analysis, Specific IgE, Hay Fever, Sensitization, Epidemiology |